 An ancient craft bond to Venice like few others, oar and oarlock making officially dates back to 1307 CE.
 Four people in the whole world retain the knowledge of this centuries old profession, and Piero is the youngest of them.

-Piero makes use of the traditional tools and techniques of the oar and oarlock makers, the “remeri”, to hand craft his unique pieces: every oar and every oarlock are precisely tailored according to both the final user and the boat it will be used on.
+Piero makes use of the traditional tools and techniques of the oar and oarlock makers, the “remeri”, to hand craft his unique pieces: every oar and every oarlock is precisely tailored according to both the final user and the boat it will be used on.

 With expertise and dedication, Piero creates unique oars and oarlocks, as well as original accessories and pieces for your home, all made of walnut wood.